MileHacker Logo

 Public Transportation

 The Txik Txak network forms the backbone of public transportation, offering comprehensive coverage, especially in the urban agglomeration of Bayonne-Anglet-Biarritz (BAB) and extending to other towns.
-It offers a modern and reliable way to travel throughout the region.
+It offers a modern and reliable way to travel all over the region.

 Buses connect cities, towns, and villages.
-The Tram'Bus, a Bus Rapid Transit (BRT) system, operates on special lanes, ensuring quick travel between important points in Bayonne, Anglet, and Biarritz.
+The Tram'Bus, a Bus Rapid Transit (BRT) system, operates on special lanes, ensuring quick travel between important places in Bayonne, Anglet, and Biarritz.

 Routes & Frequencies

-• Route maps: You might get it at major bus stops, Txik Txak agencies, tourist offices, and the official Txik Txak website/app.
+• Route maps: You can get it at major bus stops, Txik Txak agencies, tourist offices, and the official Txik Txak website/app.

 • Accessibility: Modern buses and all Tram'Bus vehicles feature ramps for wheelchair access and designated spaces.